xiaoxianyu-office/mm/Skills/Targeters/Passenger.md

 ## Description
-Targets the rider of the mob
+Targets the rider of the casting mob

 ## Attributes